-Our school requests that parents and carers enter into a Home-School Agreement with the school, agreeing to work in partnership with the school to promote good behaviour, to take steps to discourage poor behaviour, to reinforce the school rules and to support the school when sanctions need to be used with a child.
+Our school requests that parents work in partnership with the school to promote good behaviour, to take steps to discourage poor behaviour, to reinforce the school rules and to support the school when sanctions need to be used with a child.
 The school collaborates actively with parents and carers, so that children receive consistent messages about how to behave at home and at school.
 We explain the school rules in the school prospectus, and we expect parents and carers to understand and support them.
 We try to build a supportive dialogue between the home and the school, and we inform parents and carers immediately if we have concerns about their child's welfare or behaviour.
 If the school has to use reasonable sanctions to punish a child, we expect parents and carers to support the actions of the school.
 If parents and carers have any concerns about the way that their child has been treated, they should initially contact the class teacher.
 If their concerns remain, they should contact the headteacher to discuss the issues involved.
 If parents or carers wish to complain further about actions taken by the school, they should contact the Chair of the Governing Body, in accordance with the school's Complaints Policy.